felixalacampagne/account/account.api/Access2H2Migration.md

     export -t PhoneTrans ../../csv/phonetransaction.csv;
     export -t Prefs ../../csv/prefs.csv;

-The column headers need to be modified to match the new column names.

-WARNING: The CSV files MUST be edited as UTF-8, loading into UE and changing to UTF-8 doesn't seem to work.
-Only way so far is to load the file, change the encoding in the status bar to UTF-8 and then drag the file from explorer on to itself.
-The account.csv is the one to check as the format strings must contain UTF-8 for the 'pound' and 'euro' signs.
+WARNING: The CSV files MUST be loaded into UE in UTF-8 mode - changing to UTF-8 after loading doesn't seem to work.

-The 'live' data contains invalid entries in the transaction data, ie. missing account ids.
-I fixed this by searching for '^(\d{1,5});;' and replacing with '\1;25;'

-Update the _h2cols.csv files in test/resources/csv with the fresh, cleaned, data, ensuring that UTF-8 is used throughout and that the new column names are used.

-Remove the accountH2create files in the db directory.
+Column header update and invalid entry fixing is done by running CSVHeaderFixTest test.
+The UCanAccess CSV files should be put into account.api/csv before running CSVHeaderFixTest.
+The modified files are created with the '_h2cols' suffix.

-Run DatabasePopulateTest (need to remove the @Ignore first). the db directory now contains the migrated H2 database.
-The standalone development AccountApplication will run using it so it can be validated before commiting it to the live system.
+Run DatabasePopulateTest (need to remove the @Ignore first) to create a new accountH2create DB in account.api/db populated with the content of the modified CSV files.

+The standalone development AccountApplication will run using the db in account.api/db.